jay-aye-see-kay/Full-Stack-Vue.js-2-and-Laravel-5/README.md

 ```

 ## Refs
-Refs are a special property that allows direct referencing of a component that's not a direct parent or child.
-A ref can be added to a component by
+Refs are a special property that allows direct referencing of a child component, and access to it's data object.
 ```html
 <weird-component ref="weirdcomponentref"> ... </weird-component>
 ```

-A ref can then be accessed (anywhere or root element only?
-CHECK) like so
+A ref can then be accessed by it's parent like so
 ```js
 ...
 methods: {